orbit/orbit/actors/core/src/main/java/com/ea/orbit/actors/transactions/transactions.md

 Inner workings
 --------------

-When a transaction starts, a new `Transaction' actor is notified of the transaction start.
+When a transaction starts, a new `Transaction` actor is notified of the transaction start.

 The transaction reference is added to the current TaskContext making it visible to all asynchronous processes happening inside its context.